 - A Community link worker who can connect you with groups and activities in your local area

 - Temporary care packages based on your needs and eligibility

 Care Quality Commission (CQC)

 The Care Quality Commission are an independent regulator of health and social care in England and they make sure health and social care services provide people with safe, effective, compassionate, high quality care.

 Wigan’s Reablement Service has been rated 'Outstanding' by the Care Quality Commission (CQC) since 27th March 2019.

 I'm unable to return home

-If you're in hospital and will be unable to return home because of your ill health we can work with you to assess your situation and identify solutions to ensure accommodation is available to you when you leave hospital.
+If you feel that you are unable to return home because of your ill health following your hospital stay, we can work with you to assess your situation and identify solutions to ensure accommodation is available to you when you leave hospital.

 If you don't have a home to return to, either:

 Giving us as much notice as possible will allow the time for assessments to be made and accommodation to be found.